Home

 You can also find them being made without a collar, which they call a grandad collar and instead of a leather thong you then have buttons.

-They are available in a wide range of colours to compliment the tartan of your kilt, but my personal choice would always be a cream colour as that would contrast with almost any tartan.
+They are available in a wide range of colours to compliment the tartan of your kilt, but my personal choice would always be a cream colour, as that would contrast with almost any tartan.

 Looking after your shirt would usually mean washing it on a gentle cycle, the cotton will have been hand shrunk before the shirt is made, so to ensure it doesn't shrink further in the wash, don't wash it on a hot cycle.

-So all in all these shirts come in wide range, and you should be able to find one to suit your taste if you want a comfortable casual look to go with your kilt.
+So all in all these shirts come in a wide range, and you should be able to find one to suit your taste if you want a comfortable casual look to go with your kilt.

 Google